By Teresa Vise

 North Jefferson News

-You can find additional readings on Teresa’s blog at http://businessadvise4u.blogspot.com.
+You can find additional readings on my blog at http://businessadvise4u.blogspot.com.
 Teresa works for Sanofi-Aventis Pharmaceuticals and supports the Fultondale Chamber of Commerce.
-The Fultondale Chamber will meet March 22 and the host will be Barry Copeland of the Birmingham Business Alliance.
-Location pending.
-You can join the meeting by calling 337-1629.
+The next meeting of the Fultondale Chamber will be held in November.
+Please join us by calling (205) 337-1629 or email to firstname.lastname@example.org.